 1. Ho’okipa Beach

 Ho’okipa Beach is a go-to surfing spot on Maui.
-This beach is located on the North Shore and works best with north, northwest, west, and east swells.
+This North Shore beach sets perfect conditions with north, northwest, west, and east swells.
 It’s also a world-class windsurfing destination.
 Surfers should be aware that there can be riptides, relentless wave sets, and some sharp rocks and reef to watch out for.
 We suggest visiting Ho’okipa Beach if you are a more advanced rider.

 2. Lahaina Reefs

 Fun reef breaks for riders of all levels make Lahaina a great place to surf on the West Coast of the island.
 Check out Kammies and Shark Pit at the south end of town, or surf the popular Breakwall up against Lahaina Harbor.
 The harbor also has a fun peak that comes out of deep water.
 You’ll definitely see a few resident pros surfing here.